JuliaHubOSS/llvm-cbe/README.md

 The library is known to compile on various Linux versions (Redhat, Mageia, Ubuntu, Debian), Mac OS X, and Windows (Mingw-w64).

+Make sure that you have 30 GB of free space on your system.
+The whole building process may take 1-2 hours.

 Step 1: Installing LLVM
 =======================